Karthikr32/bookmyride/README.md

 }
 > Frontend/client extracts the token from `data` for subsequent requests.

-#### 2. Using the JWT Token
+**Using the JWT Token**
 - Include the token in the Authorization header of all protected API requests:

 > **`Authorization: Bearer <JWT_TOKEN>`**.

 - **Scope:** Provides access to endpoints requiring authentication (profile, data creation/updation, higher authority actions, etc.).
 - **Validity:** Each token is valid for **6 hours**.
 Requests with expired tokens will return: **401 UNAUTHORIZED**.

-#### 3. Best Practices
+**Best Practices**
 - **Store securely:** Use secure storage on mobile apps or HTTP-only cookies/localStorage for web apps.
 - **Always include in requests:** Any request that is misses or invalid tokens are rejected.
 - **Renewal:** After expiration, users must login again to obtain a new token.
 - **Consistency:** This mechanism is uniform for all passengers (USER/GUEST) and management APIs.

-#### 4. Reference in API Documentation

-All Signup/Login API endpoints (user or management) return JWT in the same format.
-Rather than repeating usage instructions, each API doc should reference this section:
-> “Upon successful signup/login, a JWT token is returned.
-Refer to Authentication & JWT Usage for details on how to use it.”

-### 🔁 4.
-Transaction & Concurrency Management
+### 4. Transaction & Concurrency Management
-### 🔸 @Transactional Usage
- - Critical modules like Booking and Location use Spring's **@Transactional** to ensure atomicity and rollback on exceptions including concurrency, internal, and network errors.

-### 🔸 Optimistic Locking (Versioning)
- - Entities include a **@Version** field.
-Concurrent update attempts trigger exceptions allowing controller-level handling with standard HTTP 409 Conflict responses, preventing data inconsistencies like race conditions or double bookings.

-### 🔸 Concurrency Exception Handling
+Ensuring data consistency and preventing race conditions is critical in _**BookMyRide**_, especially for operations like bookings flows, bus & location creation/updation/deletion, etc...
+The system employs both **transaction management and concurrency control mechanisms** to maintain integrity and reliability.

+**Transactional Management (`@Transactional`)**
+- Critical flows, such as bus creation, booking flows, cancellations, and location updates, are executed within transactional boundaries.
+- This ensures **atomic execution**, meaning all steps succeed together or fail together, with automatic rollback in case of errors.
+- By leveraging transactions, the system guarantees that partially completed operations do not leave the database in an inconsistent state.

+**Optimistic Locking (@Version)**
+- The system uses optimistic locking to detect concurrent modifications of the same resource.
+- Each entity version is tracked, and updates are rejected if the version has changed since it was last read.
+- This prevents **race conditions** such as double bookings or conflicting updates to user or ride data, without relying on heavy database locks.

+**Exception Handling**
- - Optimistic locking exceptions are caught, rethrown to trigger rollbacks, and mapped to meaningful error responses.
+- Concurrency-related exceptions (e.g., `OptimisticLockingFailureException`) are caught and mapped to meaningful **HTTP responses**.
+- This provides clear feedback to the client and allows the application to handle retries or inform the user appropriately.

+**Impact & Importance**
+- Together, transactional management and optimistic locking ensure **data integrity, consistency, and reliability across the platform**.
+- They are fundamental to providing a seamless user experience, preventing double bookings, lost updates, and other critical race conditions in high-concurrency scenarios.

-### 🔗 5.
-Module Interaction (High-Level)
+### 5. Module Interaction (High-Level)

-**Client** → **Controller** → **Service** → **Repository** → **Database**
+> **Client** → **Controller** → **Service** → **(Utilities + Mapper)** → **Repository** → **Database**

-#### 🔑 Key Interactions:
+#### Core Flows:
-- Booking → Bus → AppUser → Location
+- **Booking:** Bus → AppUser → Location; validates inputs, checks availability, generates previews & confirmations.
-   - Validates journey inputs
-   - Ensures city/state/country correctness
-   - Checks seat availability
-   - Generates preview → continues → confirmation

-- Management/Admin → Bus/Location modules
-   - Secure CRUD operations
+- **Management:** Secure CRUD for Bus & Location with concurrency safeguards.
-   - Optimistic locking ensures safe updates

-- Utility Modules
-   - Integrated across controllers/services for repeated logic

-- Mapper Modules
-   - Ensures structured DTO responses instead of exposing raw entities
+- **Cross-Cutting:** Utilities and mappers ensure consistency across modules.

+This design promotes l**oose coupling, single responsibility, and high cohesion**, forming a robust and maintainable backend.

 ## Folder Structure
-> Here is the folder structure of my application "**BookMyRide**".

 <details>
   <summary><b>📁 Folder Structure (Click to Expand)</b></summary>